alex-franz/cse15l-lab-reports/lab5.md

 The student is assigned a short in class exercise that requires them to implement a Selection Sort algorithm for a int list.
 They also must write a basic test that shows the algorithms works with basic cases.

-They are also required to write a bash script to compile and run the program within JDB.
+They are also required to write a bash script to compile and run the program.

 **Student Post/Question**